FAForever/wiki-pages/Coop-Missions.md

 - Adjustment for cooperative difficulty
 - Slightly better campaign AI
 - Additional secondary objectives (thanks to gregory1001)
-- Cooperative leader board.
+- Cooperative leaderboard.
 Fight for the best time!
 ## Interface
 The interface is mostly self-explanatory, but we'll document it here anyway, as labeled:
 1) **Hosting Missions**